ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 ## HTTP/3 SETTINGS Parameter Registration

-The following entries are added to the "HTTP/3 Settings" registry established by
+The following entry is added to the "HTTP/3 Settings" registry established by
 [HTTP3]:

-The `SETTINGS_ENABLE_WEBTRANSPORT` parameter indicates that the specified HTTP/3 connection is WebTransport-capable.

-Setting Name:

-: ENABLE_WEBTRANSPORT

-Value:

-: 0x2b603742

-Default:

-: 0

-Specification:

-: This document

-The `SETTINGS_WEBTRANSPORT_MAX_SESSIONS` parameter indicates that the specified HTTP/3 server is WebTransport-capable and the number of concurrent sessions it is willing to receive.
+The `SETTINGS_WEBTRANSPORT_MAX_SESSIONS` parameter indicates that the specified HTTP/3 endpoint is WebTransport-capable and, for servers, the number of concurrent sessions it is willing to receive.
+The default value for the SETTINGS_WEBTRANSPORT_MAX_SESSIONS parameter is "0", meaning that the endpoint is not willing to receive any WebTransport sessions.

 Setting Name: